 It consists of three arms P, Q and R. The resistances in these three arms are adjustable.
-The two ratio arms P and Q contain resistances of 10 ohm, 100 ohm and 1000 ohm each.
+The two ratio arms P and Q contain resistances 10 ohm, 100 ohm and 1000 ohm each.
 The third arm R contains resistances from 1 ohm to 5000 ohm.
-The unknown resistance X (usually, in the form of a wire) forms the fourth arm of the Wheatstone's bridge.
+The unknown resistance X forms the fourth resistance.
 There are two tap keys K_1 and K_2 .